• Home

 The history of Tuscan soup

-Ribollita means “reboiled” Tuscan bread soup dates back to the middle ages.
-The soup is made with bread, beans, and vegetables in season.
-As Tuscany is in the northern area of Italy it’s cooler there and hearty soups are a staple.
+Ribollita means “reboiled.”
+Tuscan bread soup dates back to the middle ages.
+It is made with stale bread, beans, and vegetables in season.
+It’s cooler in Tuscany so hearty soups are a staple.

-The peasants in the Middle Ages who served nobility would take leftover crusts and pieces of Tuscan bread and take it home to feed their families.
-But first, they would soak each piece in the meat juices of their master’s sumptuous feasts.
+The peasants in the Middle Ages who served nobility would take leftover crusts and pieces of Tuscan bread and take them home to feed their families.
+They would first soak each piece in the meat juices of their master’s sumptuous feasts.
 Once they were in their homes they would leave the bread out while they soaked cannellini beans overnight and pick fresh vegetables out of their meager gardens which they added to the boiling pot.
-Generous portions of olive oil would be poured on top.
-The bread, which was by then dry and stale would be dipped in the soup.
+Generous portions of olive oil were poured on top.
+They dipped the bread, which by then was dry and stale into the soup.

 It’s all about the bread

-Toast and cut the bread in large chunks rather than small cubes.
+Toast and cut the bread into large chunks rather than small cubes.
 Otherwise, the texture of the soup will look thick.
-Garnish with toasted bread on top as well.
+Garnish the soup with the toasted bread.

 Layer in the bread in the last minutes of cooking or add it to the serving bowl and pour the soup on top.